adam-lafontaine/CMS/blog/posts/[012][Web sockets].md

 }
 ```

 Make a socket available to receive a message by providing a character buffer for it to write to.
 By default the call will wait for a message to arrive and block the thread it is running on.
-If the message is larger than the number of bytes provided, then the message will be truncated.
+If the message is larger than the number of bytes provided, the message will be truncated.

 ```cpp
 inline bool os_socket_receive_buffer(SOCKET socket, char* dst, int n_bytes)